How to Apply

 It is not permissible for a student-athlete to receive financial aid, directly or indirectly, from a source outside the institution (e.g., a foreign government, a sports association, a high school booster club) for expenses related to attendance at a member institution, if the award of such financial aid is based in any degree upon the recipient’s athletics leadership, ability, participation or performance, except as permitted in Bylaw 22.214.171.124.
 Receipt of financial aid from such a source renders the student-athlete ineligible for all intercollegiate athletics participation.
 (Revised: 8/22/06, 4/30/09)

-Please contact PSU’s Financial Aid Team if you have any questions or need clarification.
+Please contact PSU’s Financial Aid Team if you need clarification.